bloominstituteoftechnology/web-module-project-HTTP/README.md

 * [x] 10.
 You will once again need to keep the server and state data in sync.
 In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list.

-* [ ] 11.
+* [x] 11.
 Pass `deleteMovie` into the approprate component.

-* [ ] 12.
+* [x] 12.
 Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.

 #### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*

-* [ ] Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
+* [ ] 13.
+Use `EditMovieForm.js` as a model to build an `AddMovieForm` component from scratch.
 The component should hold all the attributes of a new movie in local state.

-* [ ] Add in a route that allows access to `AddMovieForm`.
+* [ ] 14.
+Add in a route that allows access to `AddMovieForm`.

-* [ ] Locate the part of the ui that should redirect to your new `AddMovieForm`.
+* [ ] 15.
+Locate the part of the ui that should redirect to your new `AddMovieForm`.
 Make that button works as expected.

-* [ ] In `AddMovieForm,` add an event handler for form submission.
+* [ ] 16.
+In `AddMovieForm,` add an event handler for form submission.
 When the form is submitted, run the approprate request for adding a movie with the component's state values.

-* [ ] Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.
+* [ ] 17.
+Make sure your component has access to and runs and modifications needed to global state and redirects to `/movies` after creation.

 ### Stretch goals
 - Make the added DeleteMovieModal appear and be reacted to before deletion occurs.